jacobkapitein/the-bible/README.md

 # The Holy Bible on the Web

 **This project is not finished yet.**
 Of course, you can use it, but it's not very user friendly yet.
+The current version is only a proof of concept.

 Based on Static Site Generation with NextJS.

-Currently only the HSV version is available and it's only Dutch.
+Currently only the [HSV](https://nl.wikipedia.org/wiki/Herziene_Statenvertaling) version is available and it's only Dutch.
 The way this works is really basic at this very moment, but I want to expand functionality in the future.

 There is a book selector at the moment, but it doesn't do anything yet.
 The only way to navigate is by changing the URL. (http://localhost:3000/[book]/[chapter] e.g. http://localhost:3000/1_Koningen/1)